 A Vindex provides a way to map a column value to a keyspace ID.
-This mapping can be used to identify the location of a row.
+Since each shard in Vitess covers a range of keyspace ID values, this mapping can be used to identify which shard contains a row.
 A variety of vindexes are available to choose from with different trade-offs, and you can choose one that best suits your needs.

 The Sharding Key is a concept that was introduced by NoSQL datastores.
-It is based on the fact that there is only one access path to the data, which is the Key.
-However, relational databases are more versatile about the data and their relationships.
-So, sharding a database by only designating a sharding key is often insufficient.
+It is based on the fact that, in NoSQL databases, there is only one access path to the data, which is the Key.
+However, relational databases are more versatile with respect to the data stored and their relationships.
+So, sharding a database by only designating a single sharding key is often insufficient.

-If one were to draw an analogy, the indexes in a database would be the equivalent of the key in a NoSQL datastore, except that databases allow you to define multiple indexes per table, and there are many types of indexes.
+If one were to draw an analogy, the indexes in a database would be the equivalent of the key in a NoSQL datastore, except that databases allow multiple indexes per table, and there are many types of indexes.
 Extending this analogy to a sharded database results in different types of cross-shard indexes.
 In Vitess, these are called Vindexes.